vaidehi077/vaidehi077/README.md

 - 🌱 I’m currently learning Full-Stack Web Development.
 - 💞️ I’m looking to collaborate on open source projects.
 - 👩‍💻 All of my projects are available at https://github.com/vaidehi077.
-- 📫 How to reach me vaishnavvaidehi03@gmail.com, www.linkedin.com/in/
+- 📫 How to reach me vaishnavvaidehi03@gmail.com.
-vaidehi-vaishnav.

 <!---